 Right.

-What I'm saying is people are waiting for the market to bottom out, and then they're gonna probably start buying up these houses.
+What I'm saying is people are waiting for the market to bought them out, and then they're going to probably start buying up these houses.

-And so if you instead of giving eight hundred dollars each person, if you um were able to, you know, they were to able to save a few thousand more on the purchase of a home to get it off the market instead of being in foreclosure.
+And so if you, instead of giving $800 to each person, if you were to be able to, you know, they were able to save a few thousand more on the purchase of a home to get it off the market instead of being in foreclosure.

 I see.